apioo/psx/doc/authentication.rst

 Basic authentication is the most simple authentication method where a user provides an username and password in the header.
 Note if you use basic authentication you should use https since the username and password is transported in plaintext over the wire.
-Add the following method to the news API in order to add basic authentication
+Add the following method to the controller in order to add basic authentication

 .. code-block:: php